opencaesar/core-vocabularies/doc/README.metrology.md

 ```

 The last restriction above says that the `metrology:hasMagnitude` of every `80000-3-quantities:length` must
-be a `metrology:QuantityValue` whose `metrology:hasReference` must be a `metrology:MeasurementUnit` that is a `80000-3-units:UnitOfLengthValue`.
+be a `metrology:Magnitude` whose `metrology:hasReference` must be a `metrology:MeasurementUnit` that is a `80000-3-units:LengthMagnitude`.

 </details>